MoserMichael/dockerdashphp/notes/notes-talk.md

 (alpine 3.17 amd64)

 > once it's done then lets look at the "images" tab - all local images a listed here.

-(This is equivalent to $(docker images))
+This is equivalent of:

 > docker images